ShukrithiRathna/peak-tracker/ReadMe.md

 ### Usage

+The app has been hosted online and can be found at https://peak-tracker.herokuapp.com/

+If you wish to run the app locally, follow the instructions below:

+#### To run a local bokeh server:
 * The application uses the following python packages.
 Kindly ensure that all necessary packages are installed before running the server.
   * bokeh
   * numpy